vaikas/knshred/README.md

 ## Fetching from different repos

-fetchlogs.sh also works for things like eventing-contrib, just use the `-r` flag.
+fetch.sh also works for things like eventing-contrib, just use the `-r` flag.
 It defaults to eventing, so if you wanted to fetch logs for `eventing-contrib` you could do it like so:

 ```
-./fetchlogs.sh -p 1378 -r eventing-contrib -k
+./fetch.sh -p 1378 -r eventing-contrib -k
 ```

 It will then do the same thing and download the logs like so: